-Reproductive Medicine Glossary
+Reproductive Medicine and Assisted Reproduction

 A

-Azoospermia: total absence of spermatozoa in semen.
+Azoospermia: total absence of sperm in the seminal fluid.

 B